ArchieMucharla/Timely/doc/ProjectProposal.md

 ### Key Features ###

-1. View Events: Users can explore categorized events (e.g., historical, academic, personal) and toggle them on/off.
+1. **View Events**: Users can explore categorized events (e.g., historical, academic, personal) and toggle them on/off.
 They can filter events based on timeframes and expand event details.

-2. Search & Filter: Users can search for events using keywords and refine timelines by event categories or timeframes.
+2. **Search & Filter**: Users can search for events using keywords and refine timelines by event categories or timeframes.

-3. Create Personal Events: Logged-in users can add, edit, and delete personal events with descriptions and images.
+3. **Create Personal Events**: Logged-in users can add, edit, and delete personal events with descriptions and images.

-4. Shared Timelines: Users can create and share timelines with friends, combining life events into a single view.
+4. **Shared Timelines**: Users can create and share timelines with friends, combining life events into a single view.

-5. Snapshot & Export: Users can capture and share timeline screenshots.
+5. **Snapshot & Export**: Users can capture and share timeline screenshots.

 ## Creative Components: